Hauntings and History

 With the preservation of its unique name, Chaska reflects its commitment to its oldest recorded history, the history of a community in the land of the Dakota: “Chaska” is a Dakota word referring to the “first-born son” in a Dakota family.

 But Chaska’s cultural history dates back much further than the Dakota.
 Evidence of the first residents of Chaska can be found in what is now City Square Park.
 The three burial mounds located there date back 1000-1500 years to the Mid-Woodland period Natives.
-Originally three of six mounds that formed a circle, the remaining mounds are cordoned off during city celebrations held in the park as a means of showing respect for the Mound Builders, the first people of Chaska.
+Originally three of six mounds that formed a circle, the remaining mounds are cordoned off during city celebrations held in the park as a means of showing respect for the Indigenous People of Chaska, the first people of Chaska.

 In 1776, European explorer Jonathan Carver began to map the area along the Minnesota River.
 At the time, the Dakota moved between their summer camp by the river and winters spent in the Big Woods in northern Chaska.
 Seventy-five years later, as new territory opened for settlement in Minnesota in 1851 with the signing of the Treaty of Traverse des Sioux by the Dakota, sites along the Minnesota River were staked out for future communities.
 While some never developed, others such as Chaska thrived.